malescordia/so_long/README.md

-# So_long
+# so_long

-Welcome to the So_long project repository by malescordia.
+Welcome to the so_long project repository by malescordia.

 ## Overview
-So_long is a graphics project at 42 that involves creating a simple 2D game.
+so_long is a graphics project at 42 that involves creating a simple 2D game.
 The goal is to design and implement a game with basic functionalities, including player movement, collecting items, and handling collisions.
 The project introduces students to the fundamentals of graphics programming using the minilibx library.

 ## Project Highlights
 - Implements a basic 2D game with graphics and user interactions.